gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Java compiler can then generate native headers that should be implemented.
 It is most commonly used with [Java Native Interface (JNI)](https://docs.oracle.com/en/java/javase/11/docs/specs/jni/index.html).

-The Java compile task for each Java source set now has a default location to generate native headers into.
+The Java compile task for each Java source set has a default location to generate native headers into.

 Some tools may expect header files in a different location.
 It can be changed now if needed: